Bones

 A treat I’ve trusted for years — and why it works.

-She knew exactly what she was doing.
+Sophie knew exactly what she was doing.

 She wouldn’t.

-The moment another dog in our pack even glanced in that direction — took the smallest break from their own bone — Sophie would materialize.
+The moment another dog in our pack even glanced in that direction, took the smallest break from their own bone, Sophie would materialize.
 Full gangster mode.
 All of these are mine.

 She ran that con every single time.
 And it worked every single time.